KaavyaGala546/KaavyaGala-Portfolio/README.md

 ## Final Note

-This portfolio is built to reflect not just projects, but the way I approach building — with structure, clarity, and attention to detail.
+This portfolio reflects not just projects, but the way I approach building — with structure, clarity, and attention to detail.